 Cotta Sewing Patterns for Altar Servers

-The traditional garment that was requested needed to have a gathers skirt attached to a one-piece square yoke.
-The sleeves needed to be about the mid-arm length and have a gathered sleeve cap.
+The traditional garment that was requested needed to have a gathered skirt attached to a one-piece square yoke.
+The sleeves needed to be about mid-arm length and have a gathered sleeve cap.
 The lower edge of the sleeves needed to be full.
 The garment needed to be about hip length.
-As to trims, the Cotta could have plain hems or have lace insertion at the sleeve and bottom hem.
+As to trims, the Cotta could have plain hems or lace insertion at the sleeve and bottom hem.

 After gathering all of this information over time and after many requests, it always takes a bit of time to come up with the exact vision.
 We pull out many of our books on the history of church vestments and look at the garments and descriptions.
 Next, comes a list of the design features, along with a collection of photos if possible.
 Once we have gathered all of the information from clients, historical resources, and photos, it’s time to really get things started.
 It’s time to contact the pattern maker.